 Worship

 Draw a picture of Praise to God.
-Just picture yourself as a little kid drawing a picture to your Dad to show him how much you love him.
+Just picture yourself as a little kid drawing a picture to a loving dad to show him how much you love him.

 Outreach

 Pray for the people on your “My 5” list.
 Take a specific request for each of them to God today based on the issues you know they are going through.